Skip to content

 Common pitfalls and risks we often see

-Another risk we often see is optimizing for benchmark-style neatness while ignoring the messy queries users actually ask.
+Another failure mode is optimizing for benchmark-style neatness while ignoring the messy queries users actually ask.
 Real users bring misspellings, mixed intents, implied context, and vague references to "that policy thing from last quarter."
 Your test set should be allowed to be a little rude.

 Architecture